 Who creates your credit report?
 Credit agencies (also known as credit bureaus) are for-profit companies that gather information from creditors and public records and consolidate it into a credit report.
-While there are many credit agencies, 3 major agencies dominate the industry: Experian, Equifax and TransUnion.
+3 major agencies that dominate the industry are: Experian, Equifax and TransUnion.

 What's on a credit report?

 Your credit report just provides information; it's up to the creditor to determine whether you’re a good or bad credit risk.
 Each creditor will analyze the information differently when deciding whether to extend credit.
 The credit report typically includes 4 types of information:

 - Identifying information: Your name, nicknames, current and previous addresses, Social Security number, year of birth, current and previous employers, and if applicable, your spouse's name.

 - Credit information: The credit accounts you have with banks, retailers, credit card issuers and other lenders.
 For each account, your credit report will list the type of loan (revolving credit, student loan, mortgage, etc.), the date you opened the account, your credit limit or loan amount, the account balance, and your payment pattern during the past two years.
 The report also states whether anyone else besides you (your spouse or cosigner, for example) is responsible for paying the account.